madskristensen/TextmateSample/README.md

 ![Solution Explorer](art/solution-explorer.png)

 ### Step 2 - Modify metadata
-Open the solution (.sln file) in Visual Studio 2017 or newer and open the `source.extension.vsixmanifest` file.

-Update all the metadata such as name, author etc. and **make sure to use a new GUID as the Product ID**.
+Open the `source.extension.vsixmanifest` file and update all the metadata such as name, author etc. and **make sure to use a new GUID as the Product ID**.

 ### Step 3 - Update license
 Open `/Resources/LICENSE` file and update it to your needs.
 If the Apache 2.0 license works for you then just update the name in the top of the file.